-1.5 How to use this Standard Operational Procedure (SOP)
+1.4 How to use this Standard Operational Procedure (SOP)

-The EcoRRAP photogrammetry workflow consists of three key stages, here presented in three SOPs (Fig. 5, Table1): (1) Field-based data collection and model building; (2) Office-based model building, and; (3) Output processing and analysis.
+The EcoRRAP photogrammetry workflow consists of three key stages, here presented in three SOPs (Fig. 5, Table 1): 1) Field-based data collection and model building; 2) Office-based model building, and; 3) Metric extraction.
 The current SOP describes the sampling design, equipment, preparation procedure, data collection workflow, data management protocol, and initial model processing steps used by EcoRRAP to monitor reefs using photogrammetry.
 Consequently, some aspects of this manual are specific to the equipment and requirements of this program.
 This SOP also contains general user information and is intended to act as a guide for other users who wish to use photogrammetry to map and monitor habitat structural complexity and demographic rates of benthic communities on coral reefs.
-The following two stages of the EcoRRAP photogrammetry workflow are provided in SOPs 2 and 3 (Fig. 5, Table1).
+The following two stages of the EcoRRAP photogrammetry workflow are provided in SOPs 2 and 3 (Fig. 5, Table 1).
 Is it recommended to use and refer to SOP 2 for additional background information regarding model building during field-based model building steps.

 Figure 5.
-EcoRRAP photogrammetry workflow and key data outputs.
+EcoRRAP photogrammetry workflow, related SOPs, and key data outputs.
+Image: S. Gordon.